batrudinych/s3-redeploy/README.md

 Package provides an ability to sync a local folder with an Amazon S3 bucket and create an invalidation for a CloudFront distribution.
 Extremely helpful if you use S3 bucket as a hosting for your website.

+The package has a really small amount of only well known and handy dependencies.
+It also uses no transpilers, etc., which means the size of package is pretty small and contains no garbage dependencies.

-The module itself may be both executed as a script from the command line and imported as a module into the application.
-The idea was inspired by [s3-deploy](https://www.npmjs.com/package/s3-deploy) but another approach to work out the sync process was taken.
+The idea was inspired by [s3-deploy](https://www.npmjs.com/package/s3-deploy) but another approach to work out the sync process has been taken.
 The set of functionality is also slightly different.
+Feel free to submit and issue or a feature request if something crucial is missing.

 #### How it works

-In order to decrease amount of S3 invocations and increase processing speed, MD5 hashes dictionary is built for all the local files.
-The dictionary is uploaded along with other files and is used during further updates.
-Instead of querying S3 for ETags, the S3-stored dictionary is compared with local one.
-Thus, only changed files are updated.
+The script lets one to sync a local state to S3 bucket and, if needed, invalidate a CloudFront distribution by id.
+All the manipulations are performed through AWS SDK for Node.js.
+Script computes MD5 hashes for glob pattern compatible files and compares it to hashes of S3-stored objects.
+Based on hashes, it computes difference and uploads / removes only certain files.

+Here are the key features:
+* A dictionary of file hashes, which mirrors state of the file system, is built and uploaded to the bucket.
+It increases processing speed and decreases amount of round trips to S3.
+It also lets to distinguish states difference.
+As it contains only file hashes, it is completely secure to store it.
+Anyway, you still able to omit dictionary usage
+* There are no unnecessary updates.
+If ETag (MD5) of file in S3 is equal to MD5 of locally stored file, it won't be uploaded.
+A dictionary is handy here, there is no need to query for ETag of each file as we have them all in single file already
+* Dictionary usage lets one to abstract from AWS S3 ETags, which may be or may be not a MD5 hash.
+File, being computed for a local state, guarantees that all the changes will be spotted correctly
+* Network / file system operations are done in parallel.
+You are still able to do everything sequentially using `concurrency` parameter
+* There is an ability to set S3 object Cache-Control header using `--cache` parameter
+* `--gzip` parameter lets one to control files compression
+* Mime types are automatically computed by extension and set for each S3 object

 **IMPORTANT:** If you change the state of bucket manually, the contents of the dictionary will not be updated.
 Thus, perform all the bucket update operations through the script or consider manual dictionary removal / `--ignore-map` flag usage, which will let the dictionary to be computed again and stored on the next script invocation.